alexandru-moga/pulse/README.md

 # Pulse

-Pulse is a modular PHP web application for building and managing dynamic websites, dashboards, and member portals.
-It is designed for easy deployment on shared hosting or webhost tools like Plesk, cPanel, or DirectAdmin.
+Pulse is a modular PHP web application for building and managing dynamic websites, dashboards, and member portals. - **GitHub Avatars not showing:**
+  Ensure the user has linked their GitHub account through the dashboard integrations page. is designed for easy deployment on shared hosting or webhost tools like Plesk, cPanel, or DirectAdmin.

 ---